decred-proposals/mainnet/f545b359fcf1b40b356e9cb556cb422cc7ff01b628b577f804cdc45ce414f5dd/1/payload/index.md

-Baeond: The Futurepunk Card Game
+Baeond: The Futurepunk Autonomous Card Game
 # **What**

 ---